theunrealtarik/txrem/README.md

 # txrem

-This is a minimalist and sleek open source portfolio built with Vite and inspired by terminal interfaces.
+This is a minimalist and sleek open-source portfolio built with Vite and inspired by terminal interfaces.
 It provides a command-line-like experience to showcase your projects and skills.

 ## Features